Using Slack like a Slack developer

 - #gtm-block-kit

-Almost all our channels are public, and people from other teams who have a general interest in what the platform team is building will join.
+Almost all our channels are public, and people from other teams with a general interest in what the platform team is building will join.
 But sometimes we do need private channels.
-For example, we have a private leadership channel, and another for discussing how to cascade important comms to the rest of the team.
+For example, we have a private leadership channel and another for discussing how to cascade important comms to the rest of the team.

 How we use Slack apps

-Here are a few common scenarios for which Slack apps help our teams to work smarter.
+Here are a few common scenarios for which Slack apps help our teams work smarter.

 Deployments